 Just four commodities—beef, soy, palm oil, and wood products—drive the majority of tropical deforestation.
 The rainforests are home to some of the world’s most endangered animals.

 The ocean’s fish and mammals are disappearing due to human consumption, pollution and climate change.
 Eliminating fish from your diet can help save not only the fish you eat but also the bycatch: the animals that get caught in the nets and die.
-Plastic is choking our oceans and the creatures that live there.
+Plastic is choking our oceans and the creatures who live there.
 Please be aware of the plastics that you use and discard and how you discard them.

 How you can help…